HowToNameMe/micro-expression/README.md

     --mode 'relative'
 ```
 Our provided model can be downloaded [here](https://drive.google.com/file/d/1zdN-mPwWANMUnPQCv1Ho41JlsRtl4iqv/view?usp=sharing)
 The final results are in the folder `./ckpt/relative` .
-The desired model can be downloaded here

 # Acknowledgments